 CDBG funds continue to be allocated to the Housing Rehab Program whose primary goal is to maintain and improve affordable housing.
-This program will also continue to partner with CCHHP to improve the safety of affordable units.
+This program will continue to partner with CCHHP, where appropriate, to improve the quality and safety of affordable units.
+The emergency replacement portion of the program will assist owners and renters in situations (such as a failed boiler or water heater) that threaten occupants' health or safety.
 Additionally, CDBG continues to fund Rebuilding Together's roof replacement program to improve the safety and quality of affordable housing in Manchester.
-CDBG will also be used to fund boiler replacements for affordable housing units.
+The Fire Marshals' office will also use CDBG funds to expand their ability to offer smoke and CO detectors that they install to code.
+This will help ensure a safer home environment for participating households.

-MHA is pursuing conversion of units to the Rental Assistance Demonstration (RAD) program.
+MHA continues to pursue conversion of units to the Rental Assistance Demonstration (RAD) program.
 This program is intended to enable housing authorities to address the backlog of deferred maintenance nationwide and finance capital improvements.
-According to the Executive Director, the housing authority is also researching the application of Section 18 demolition/disposition and repositioning.
+The Executive Director is also researching application of Section 18 demolition/disposition and repositioning.